 During the summer months in Florida, we broil!
 But during our “winter” months, temperatures moderate, and your AC is used less.

-You can maximize your energy savings while still keeping your home comfortable if you follow these simple tips from American Air Cares.
+You can lower utility bills while still keeping your home comfortable if you follow these simple tips from American Air Cares.

 1. Keep the windows open during cool nights

-If you leave your A/C running throughout the day, then you may lower your energy consumption easily with the aid of mother nature.
+If you leave your A/C running throughout the day, then you may lower utility bills easily with the aid of mother nature.
 Opening your windows on those cool nights is a free and straightforward way of allowing some crisp and fresh air to flow through your house.

 The Department of Energy recommends that if your local climate is characterized by cooler nights, you can turn off the cooling system, open your windows, and enjoy your sleep in a cool and fresh environment.
 The addition of outdoor air can also increase your indoor air quality.